Dog Collars

 • No beep feature

-7. INVIROX – Training Dog Collar for Long-Haired Dog
+7. INVIROX Collar

 Invirox is the last entry on the list, and I’ve saved it for the slot because of its tiny remote that works big on long-haired dogs.
 The long prongs are there to bridge the gap between the transmitter and the neck.